 Pierce Atwood’s Government Relations Practice Group will host another Inside Policy Series event on Maine’s fiscal and policy landscape later this month and continue this discussion with members of Maine’s Legislative leadership.
 Speakers will include: Senate President, Justin Alfond; Speaker of the House, Mark Eves; Senate Minority Leader Michael Thibodeau; and House Minority Leader Kenneth Fredette.

-Pierce Atwood LLP is one of the leading regional law firms in New England and the largest firm in northern New England and has more than 130 attorneys who serve regional, national and international clients from offices in Portland and Augusta, Maine; Portsmouth, New Hampshire; Boston, Massachusetts; Providence, Rhode Island; Stockholm, Sweden; and Washington, D.C.
-For more information about the firm, its attorneys and services, please visit www.pierceatwood.com or follow us on Twitter @PierceAtwoodLLP.
+Pierce Atwood LLP, a leading New England law firm, has 140 attorneys who serve regional, national and international clients from offices in Portland and Augusta, Maine; Portsmouth, New Hampshire; Boston, Massachusetts; Providence, Rhode Island; Stockholm, Sweden; and Washington, D.C.
+For more information about the firm, its attorneys and services, Follow us on Twitter @PierceAtwoodLLP.